uob-coms20007/uob-coms20007.github.io/computability/reductions.md

-Establishing that the [Halting Problem](https://uob-coms20007.github.io/reference/computability/halting.html) was a laborious task.
+Establishing that the [Halting Problem](https://uob-coms20007.github.io/reference/computability/halting.html) was undecidable was a laborious task.
 It required an explicit proof using a diagonal method, and lots of careful reasoning.

 We can sometimes prove that a predicate is undecidable by another method: we show that _if it were decidable_, then $\textsf{HALT}$ would be decidable as